Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Introduction

-{\bf{Weak-strong uniqueness for the SQG equation.}} Results of weak-strong uniqueness for the SQG equations with different fractional dissipation index $ \alpha $ and different initial data $ \theta_0 $ can be found in the following literature.
-Constantin and Wu \cite{CW99_Weak_strong} proved the uniqueness of strong solution when $ \alpha\in(1/2,1] $ with $ \theta_0$ in $ \dot H^{-1/2} $ or $ L^2 $ , which is analogous to the Ladyzhenskaya-Prodi-Serrin condition of Navier-Stokes equation \cite{KL57,Pro59,Ser62}.
-In the critical and supercritical cases $ \alpha\in(0,1/2] $, there are several results for $L^2$-valued initial data.
+{\bf{Weak-strong uniqueness for the SQG equation.}} Results of weak-strong uniqueness for the SQG equations with different fractional dissipation index $ \alpha $ and different regularity conditions for initial data $ \theta_0 $ can be found in the following literature.
+Constantin and Wu \cite{CW99_Weak_strong} proved the uniqueness of strong solution when $ \alpha\in(1/2,1] $ with $ \theta_0$ in $ \dot H^{-1/2} $ or $ L^2 $ , which is analogous to the Ladyzhenskaya-Prodi-Serrin condition of the Navier-Stokes equation \cite{KL57,Pro59,Ser62}.
+In the critical and supercritical cases $ \alpha\in(0,1/2] $, there are several results for $L^2$ initial data.
 Dong and Chen in \cite{DC06_weak_strong} proposed Ladyzhenskaya-Prodi-Serrin type condition $ L^r_tL^p_x $ to $ \nabla\theta $ and showed a weak-strong uniqueness property.
 In \cite{DC12_weak_strong_uniqueness}, the authors extended this regularity condition to Besov space $ L^r_tB^0_{p,\infty} $.
 For the critical case $ \alpha=1/2 $, Marchand \cite{Mar08_Weak_strong_critical} proved the weak-strong uniqueness in BMO-type space.
-We will summarize examples of weak-strong uniqueness for subcritical, critical, and supercritical cases in Appendix \ref{section-example}, and illustrate that these regularity classes can be taken as examples of the domain where we restrict the lower bound of large deviations.
+Liu, Jia, and Dong \cite{LJD12} proposed another BMO-type condition and proved the weak-strong uniqueness for all $ \alpha\in(0,1).$ We will summarize examples of weak-strong uniqueness for subcritical, critical, and supercritical cases in Appendix \ref{section-example}, and illustrate that these regularity classes can be taken as examples of the domain where we restrict the lower bound of large deviations.
 Furthermore, we point out that, to the best of our knowledge, weak-strong uniqueness results for the supercritical case $\alpha\in(0,1/2)$ with $ \theta_0$ in $ \dot H^{-1/2} $ have not been obtained.
 In this case, the dissipation term is not sufficient to prevent weak solutions from being distribution-valued.
 Therefore, it is challenging to propose a reasonable regularity condition for proving the uniqueness.

 {\bf{Relationship to the study of convex integration.}} From the previous explanations, it can be inferred that obtaining matching upper and lower bounds for large deviations is related to the uniqueness of solutions for \eqref{PDE-SQG}.
 Recently, the convex integration technique has led to various non-uniqueness results for fluid equations.
 Buckmaster, Shkoller, and Vicol \cite{BSV19_Nonuniqueness_SQG} demonstrated the non-uniqueness of weak solutions for both inviscid and dissipative SQG equations by converting the equation into momentum form.
 Subsequently, different convex integration schemes have been employed to construct non-unique solutions for inviscid and dissipative SQG equations, as illustrated in \cite{CKL21} and \cite{IM21}.
 All of these works focus on the SQG equations without external forces, where the solutions satisfy $ \Lambda^{-1}\theta\in C_t^\sigma C_x^s $ for some $ \sigma $ and $ s $.
 However, it remains an open question whether $\theta\in L^2_tH^\alpha_x$, which is the space considered in Theorem \ref{Main-Theorem-2}.
 For example, in \cite{BSV19_Nonuniqueness_SQG}, the solutions were constructed in $C_t^\sigma C_x^s $ with $ 1/2<s<4/5$ and $ \sigma<s/(2-s). $ Therefore, these non-uniqueness results do not imply a violation of the full large deviations.